Visas for partners & children

 Your dependent children can apply to join you in New Zealand.
 The Immigration New Zealand website defines when a child is considered dependent.

 Your dependent children can apply for student or visitor visas to be with you in New Zealand.

-School-aged dependent children need a student visa to be able to attend primary, intermediate or secondary schools, and do not pay international fees unless they are in tertiary study.
+School-aged dependent children need a student visa to be able to attend primary, intermediate or secondary schools.
 Children younger than school age can apply for a visitor visa.
-A student visa is not needed to attend pre-school in New Zealand.
+A student visa is not needed and will not be granted to attend pre-school in New Zealand.